WannaCry016/Trading_Simulator/README.md

-# 🧠 Real-Time Trade Simulator
+# GoQuant - Real-Time Trade Simulator

 A real-time trade cost simulator built with Python, WebSocket streaming, and a PyQt6 user interface.
 This project estimates trade execution costs using live L2 order book data from the **OKX Exchange**, providing insights into slippage, market impact, fees, and execution probabilities for both maker and taker strategies.